Shamil Basayev: Personal life

+He lost a leg in 2000 during the Second Chechen War.
+His younger brother, Shirvani Basayev, who fought the Russians alongside him, is now living in exile in Turkey.

 Early militant activities

-When some hardline members of Soviet government attempted to stage a coup d'état in August 1991, Basayev allegedly joined supporters of Russian President Boris Yeltsin on the barricades around the Russian White House in central Moscow, armed with hand grenades.
+When some hardline members of Soviet government tried to stage a coup d'état in August 1991, Basayev allegedly joined supporters of Russian President Boris Yeltsin on the barricades around the Russian White House in central Moscow, armed with hand grenades.

-A few months later, in November 1991, the Chechen nationalist leader Dzhokhar Dudayev unilaterally declared independence from the newly formed Russian Federation.
+A few months later, in November 1991, the Chechen nationalist leader Dzhokhar Dudayev declared independence from the newly formed Russian Federation.
 In response, Yeltsin announced a state of emergency and dispatched troops to the border of Chechnya.
 It was then that Basayev began his long career as an insurgent—seeking to draw international attention to the crisis.
 Basayev, Lom-Ali Chachayev, and the group's leader, Said-Ali Satuyev, a former airline pilot suffering from schizophrenia, hijacked an Aeroflot Tu-154 plane, en route from Mineralnye Vody in Russia to Ankara on 9 November 1991, and threatened to blow up the aircraft unless the state of emergency was lifted.
 The hijacking was resolved peacefully in Turkey, with the plane and passengers being allowed to return safely and the hijackers given safe passage back to Chechnya.

 Nagorno-Karabakh conflict

 Basayev moved to Azerbaijan in 1992, where he assisted Azerbaijani forces in their unsuccessful war against Armenian fighters in the enclave of Nagorno-Karabakh.
 He was said to have led a battalion-strength Chechen contingent.
-According to Azeri Colonel Azer Rustamov, in 1992, "hundreds of Chechen volunteers rendered us invaluable help in these battles led by Shamil Basayev and Salman Raduyev".
-Basayev was said to be one of the last fighters to leave Shusha (see Capture of Shusha).
+According to Azeri Colonel Azer Rustamov, in 1992, "hundreds of Chechen volunteers rendered us invaluable help in these battles led by Shamil Basayev and Salman Raduyev."
+Basayev was said to be one of the last fighters to leave Shusha (see Battle of Shusha (1992)).
+He ordered the withdrawal of the Chechen detachments from Karabakh in 1993, stating that they had entered the region for a Jihad, but saw not a single sign of it.

 Abkhaz–Georgian conflict

 Later in 1992, Basayev traveled to Abkhazia, a breakaway region of Georgia, to assist the local separatist movement against the Georgian government's attempts to regain control of the region.
-Basayev became the commander-in-chief of the forces of the Confederation of Mountain Peoples of the Caucasus (a volunteer unit of pan-Caucasian nationalists, people from the Caucasus).
+Basayev became the commander-in-chief of the forces of the Confederation of Mountain Peoples of the Caucasus (a volunteer unit of pan-North Caucasian nationalists, people from the North Caucasus).
 Their involvement was crucial in the Abkhazian war and in October 1993 the Georgian government suffered a decisive military defeat.
 It was rumored that the volunteers were trained and supplied by some part of the Russian army's GRU military intelligence service.
 According to The Independent journalist Patrick Cockburn, "cooperation between Mr Basayev and the Russian army is not so surprising as it sounds.
 In 1992–93 he is widely believed to have received assistance from the GRU when he and his brother Shirvani fought in Abkhazia, a breakaway part of Georgia."
 No specific evidence was given.